AU-Master-Thesis/thesis/sections/2-background/technical-introduction.typ

 #import "../../lib/mod.typ": *
 == Gaussian Models <s.b.gaussian-models>
-#jonas[From here on and the rest of the background we would love the feedback as described on the front page!]

 // Reasons from @gbp-visual-introduction
 // (1) they accurately represent the distribution for many real world events , (2) they have a simple analytic form, (3) complex operations can be expressed with simple formulae and (4) they are closed under marginalization, conditioning and taking products (up to normalization).
 // reword these reasons!